MONICA-Project/HLDFAD_SourceCode/README.md

 <!-- Developer instructions. -->

 ### Prerequisite
 This project depends just on Docker Engine.
-For Linux, instruction installation are available [here](https://runnable.com/docker/install-docker-on-linux).
+For Linux, instruction installation are available [here]|(https://runnable.com/docker/install-docker-on-linux).

 ### Test

-It has been created a dedicated repository that allows to easily performs complete test with HLDFAD module on [GitHub](https://github.com/MONICA-Project/DockerGlobalWristbandSimulation).
-Follows the instructions reported inside.
+It has been created a dedicated repository that allows to easily performs complete test with HLDFAD module on [GitHub]|(https://github.com/MONICA-Project/DockerGlobalWristbandSimulation).
+Follows the instructions reported in README.

 ### Build